coleifer/walrus/docs/streams.rst

 .. code-block:: python

-    # This will block for 2 seconds, after which `None` is returned
+    # This will block for 2 seconds, after which an empty list is returned
     # (provided no messages are added while waiting).
     stream.read(timeout=2000, last_id='$')